mkschleg/hugo-website-source/content/braindump/zettelkasten_method.md

 ### [How to Take Smart Notes with Org-mode]({{< relref "how_to_take_smart_notes_with_org_mode" >}}) {#how-to-take-smart-notes-with-org-mode}

 Instead consider if you had another brain, which you could organize and have topics surface when you need them.
-This is the idea behind the [R:Zettelkasten method]({{< relref "zettelkasten_method" >}}).
+This is the idea behind the [Zettelkasten method]({{< relref "zettelkasten_method" >}}).
 This is where org-roam comes in.